rabauke/mpl/doc/README.md

 ## Supported features

-The Message Passing Library gives currently access via a convinient C++ interface to the following features of the Message Passing Interface standard:
+The Message Passing Library gives currently access via a convenient C++ interface to the following features of the Message Passing Interface standard:

 * environmental management (implicit initialization and finalization, timers, but no error handlig).
 * point-to-point communication (blocking and non-blocking),
 * collective communication (blocking and non-blocking),
-* derived data types (happens automatically for many custom datatypes or via the `base_struct_builder` helper class and the layout classes of MPL),
+* derived data types (happens automatically for many custom data types or via the `base_struct_builder` helper class and the layout classes of MPL),
 * communicator- and group-management and
-* process topolgies (cartesian and graph topologies),
+* process topologies (cartesian and graph topologies),

-Currently, the following MPI features are not yet suppoted by MPL:
+Currently, the following MPI features are not yet supported by MPL:

 * error handling,
 * process creation and management,
 * one-sided communication and
 * I/O.

-MPL assumes that the underlaying MPI implementation supports the [version 3.1](https://www.mpi-forum.org/docs/) of the Message Passing Interface standard.
+MPL assumes that the underlying MPI implementation supports the [version 3.1](https://www.mpi-forum.org/docs/) of the Message Passing Interface standard.
 Future versions of MPL may also employ features of the upcoming version 4.0 or later MPI versions.